wekan/markdown/README.md

 markdown
 ========

-GitHub flavored markdown parser for Meteor based on marked.js v0.3.3
+GitHub flavored markdown parser for Meteor based on marked.js newest version, updated by xet7.

 GFM tables and linebreaks are enabled by default.